Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

 Humane.
 Organic.
 Cage-free.
 Free-range.
 Free-run.
 Cruelty-free.
 Natural.
-With so many different designations, it's hard to know which egg is the best egg
+Which egg is the best egg?

 So, I decided to take a little journey down the path towards “cruelty-free” eggs and see what I could find out.